solyarisoftware/prompter.vim/README.md

      > differs from the vim python version, say `Python 3.8`, remember vim will see ONLY `Python 3.8` packages.
      > To use `Python 3.11.6` packages, you must recompile vim.

-  3. Install Python package litellm.
+  3. Install Python package `litellm`.
      You must install `litellm` using `pip` of the corresponding Python version, e.g. `pip3.8`.

      ```bash